 Relative to the long history of gambling, slot machines are a new creation.
 They are a modern vehicle for people to risk money in the hopes of winning much more.

 Where did the idea for the slot machine come from?
-And just how did the quintessential gambling device come to be the most common thing in today’s casinos?
-Though slots number somewhere in the hundreds of thousands in Las Vegas, and in the millions across the United States, slot machines were once an unlikely candidate for that kind of omnipresence.
+And just how did the quintessential gambling device come to be the most common fixture of today’s casinos?
+Though slots number somewhere in the hundreds of thousands in Las Vegas and in the millions across the United States, they were once an unlikely candidate for that kind of omnipresence.

 Where it all started for slot machines

 Charles Fey, a Bavarian-born mechanic and machinist, is generally credited with inventing the first slot machine at the end of the 19th century in San Francisco.

 These machines were novelties in some bars, but they weren’t intended as full-fledged gambling devices.
 Since there was no mechanism for automatic payouts, each establishment had its own prizes and prize structure.
-Often they would load 50 cards, instead of the full 52, into the machine to create an inherent house advantage, usually to make getting a royal flush less probable.
+Often they would load 50 cards, instead of the full 52, into the machine to create an inherent house advantage, usually to make a royal flush less probable.